 Mass in Some Places: November 5

 Listed in the pre-1962 Missal is an often unknown feast - that of The Sacred Relics.
 This Mass was a "Mass in Some Places" and was not universally celebrated.
 The great liturgical Dom Prosper Guéranger recounts the spirituality for this feast.
-The following is excerpted from Dom Prosper Guéranger's entry in The Liturgical Year for 3 November, in Volume XV of the 1983 Marian House edition of the English translation by the Benedictines of Stanbrook.
+The following is excerpted from Dom Prosper Guéranger's entry in The Liturgical Year in Volume XV of the 1983 Marian House edition of the English translation by the Benedictines of Stanbrook.

 "Had we angels' eyes, we should see the earth as a vast field sown with seed for the resurrection.
 The death of Abel opened the first furrow, and, ever since, the sowing has gone on unceasingly the wide world over.
 This land of labour and of suffering, what treasures it already holds laid up in its bosom!
 And what a harvest for heaven, when the Sun of justice, suddenly darting forth His rays, shall cause to spring up as suddenly from the soil the elect ears ripe for glory!
 No wonder that the Church herself blesses and superintends the laying of the precious grain in the earth."